Fundamentals of Web Crawling in HTML

 HTML (HyperText Markup Language)

-defines the skeleton of a web page, serving as a markup language used to construct web pages.
+defines the backbone of a web page and serves as a markup language for structuring content.

-A markup language refers to a language that defines the structure and content of a document.
+A markup language is a system for defining the structure and content of a document.

 An HTML document consists of tags enclosed in angle brackets (< >